So, kids and couch met snack time? No problem.

-Here's how to remove chocolate stains from upholstery and furniture.
+Here's how to remove chocolate stains from your upholstery and furniture.

 No mixing required here.
 Just use 3 percent, undiluted.

-Using a separate damp (not dripping wet) clean rag or paper towel, blot-rinse the solution and from the upholstery or furniture.
+Using a separate damp (not dripping wet) clean rag or paper towel, blot-rinse the solution from the upholstery or furniture.

 Keep dabbing water on until no more solution or chocolate appears on your paper towels or rag.

-Do a final rinse mix with one-half cup of white vinegar and one-half cup of warm water to remove the cleaing solution.
-Apply to the upholstery or furniture stain; then immediately blot dry.
+Do a final rinse mix with one-half cup of white vinegar and one-half cup of warm water to remove the cleaning solution.

 About the Author